Thairo Estrada Player Props: Giants vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.9 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.44).

-- The Twins surrender the fourth-fewest home runs in baseball (44 total, 0.9 per game).
+- Twins pitchers combine to allow 45 home runs (0.9 per game), the third-fewest in baseball.

-- The righty's most recent appearance came on Wednesday against the Los Angeles Dodgers, when he went four innings, surrendering two earned runs while allowing five hits.
+- In his last time out on Saturday, the righty threw six innings against the Los Angeles Angels, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.